CNN Philippines: Awards and citations

 In April 2016, CNN Philippines earned 6 awards from the Golden Dove Awards hosted by the Kapisanan ng mga Brodkaster ng Pilipinas.
 Most notably, the Best Newscaster Award went to Mitzi Borromeo, a newsroom anchor.
 On June 30, 2016, CNN Philippines was recognized as the Television Station of the Year in the Rotary Club of Manila's Journalism Awards.

 During the sixth EdukCircle Awards, Pia Hontiveros and Pinky Webb were given a special citation for their work on the vice presidential leg of the PiliPinas Debates 2016.

 Two of CNN Philippines' news programs were recognized by the Asian Academy Creative Awards for national categories on October 15, 2020: The Source with Pinky Webb won as Best Current Affairs Programme or Series while The Final Word with Rico Hizon won as Best News Programme in the country.

 Digital television

 On January 28, 2016, CNN Philippines, through RPN, conducted digital terrestrial television testing using ISDB-T on UHF Channel 19 (503.143 MHz).
 One year later, in 2017, Nine Media Corporation and RPN acquired a UHF transmitter complex in the Crestview Heights Subdivision of Antipolo, Rizal from Progressive Broadcasting Corporation.
-It was then used for RPN's DTT broadcasts in Metro Manila and nearby provinces in anticipation of digital television in the Philippines; full implementation was expected for 2024.
+It was then used for RPN's DTT broadcasts in Metro Manila and nearby provinces in anticipation of digital television in the Philippines; full implementation was expected for 2026.

-Programming
+Final programming

+Some of CNN Philippines programming consists of English and Filipino-language programming, and additional programming produced by RPN and Nine Media.

 CNN Philippines broadcast local news and international reports from the CNN U.S. and CNNI reporters pool.
 Current affairs and lifestyle programs were also aired and produced by different local production outfits.
 As a part of the deal between CNN and Nine Media Corporation, select programs from CNN U.S. and HLN were also aired, mainly during overnight hours.